About Health Net of California

 - You can contact either the CDI or the DMHC for clarification regarding PPO issues.

-Maintenance Organizations (HMOs or
+Health Maintenance Organizations (HMOs or Managed Care)

 Membership in a Health Maintenance Organization (HMO) requires plan members to obtain their medical care services from doctors and hospitals affiliated with the HMO.
 It is common practice in HMOs for the plan member to choose a primary care physician who treats and directs medical care decisions and who coordinates referrals to specialties within the HMO network.
 The doctors and hospital personnel may be employees of the HMO or contracted providers.
 Since HMOs operate in restricted geographic regions, this may limit coverage for plan members if medical treatment is obtained outside the HMO network or coverage area.
 California HMOs are required to cover medically necessary emergency services even when outside of their coverage area.
 The intent of managed care products is to create less costly delivery of medical care services while maintaining quality medical care by specifying provider choice.
 HMOs offer access to a comprehensive package of covered medical care services in return for a prepaid monthly amount (premium).
 Most HMOs charge a small copayment depending upon the type of service provided.